mblayman/mattlayman.com/content/django-riffs/_index.md

 ---

 Django Riffs is
-a podcast for learning web application development in Python using the Django web framework.
+a podcast for learning how to build web apps in Python using Django.
-We explore all of Django's features to equip listeners with the knowledge to build a web app.
+We explore all of Django's features to equip you with the knowledge to build a web app of your own.

 Episodes are available at
 {{< extlink "https://djangoriffs.com/" "djangoriffs.com" >}}.